Saint Martins Parish, New Brunswick

-Saint Martins is a civil parish in Saint John County, New Brunswick, Canada.
+Saint Martins is a geographic parish in Saint John County, New Brunswick, Canada.

+For governance purposes the bulk of the parish is divided between the village of Fundy-St. Martins and the Fundy rural district, both of which are members of the Fundy Regional Service Commission.
+A minor portion on the east resides in Fundy Albert, which is a member of the Southeast Regional Service Commission.

-For governance purposes it is divided between the village of St. Martins and the local service district of the parish of Saint Martins, both of which are members of the Fundy Regional Service Commission (FRSC).
+Prior to the 2023 governance reform, the parish was divided for governance purposes between the village of St. Martins and the local service district of the parish of Saint Martins, both of which were members of the Fundy Regional Service Commission (FRSC).

 Origin of name

 The Provincial Archives of New Brunswick gives only a possibility - St. Martins, Maryland, which could refer to either Saint Martin or Saint Martins by the Bay, both in Worcester County, Maryland.

 History

 Saint Martins was erected in 1786 as one of the county's original parish.

 In 1837 the eastern end of Saint Martins was transferred to Westmorland County.
 The lost area is now part of Alma Parish in Albert County.